Mistreaper/strap-scripts/README.md

 `grapejuice-git`: This is grapejuice, a launcher for Roblox wine.

-## For education edition, there may be several EXTRA software installed:
+## For education edition, there are several EXTRA software installed:

 `veyon`: FOSS software for classroom control in computer labs.